-Genome mapping of the translocation regions after a double-stranded break is introduced at the c-myc or Igh locus in primary B lymphocytes found that double-stranded breaks occur mainly in the transcriptionally active regions.
+Genome mapping of the translocation regions after a double-stranded break is introduced at the c-Myc or Igh locus in primary B lymphocytes found that double-stranded breaks occur mainly in the transcriptionally active areas.

-Along the same lines, two studies have documented breakpoints at or near transcriptionally active regions of the genome.
+Two studies have documented breakpoints at or near transcriptionally active genome regions along the same lines.

-In anaplastic large cell lymphoma, several genes near the translocation breakpoints are highly expressed before translocations occur.
+Several genes near the translocation breakpoints are highly expressed in anaplastic large cell lymphoma before translocations occur.

-Histone modifications modulate transcription, replication, double strand break repair, and recombination, making them potential candidates for double strand break susceptibility and translocation mechanisms.
+Histone modifications modulate transcription, replication, double-strand break repair, and recombination, making them candidates for double-strand break susceptibility and translocation mechanisms.

-H3K4me3 has been implicated in both the recombinantly activated gene and deaminase-mediated double-chain breaking mechanisms.
+H3K4me3 has been implicated in recombinantly activated gene and deaminase-mediated double-chain breaking mechanisms.

-The recombinantly activated gene 2 plant homeodomain finger 2 binds to H3K4me3 at the Ig locus in V (D) J recombination, and mutation of this domain greatly decreases the efficiency of recombination.
+The recombinantly activated gene two plant homeodomain finger 2 binds to H3K4me3 at the Ig locus in V (D) J recombination, and mutation of this domain dramatically decreases recombination efficiency.

 Furthermore, H3K4me3 stimulates the activity of the recombinantly activated gene at sites other than its natural recognition site, especially at cryptic sites.

-In T cells, H3K4me3 peaks at cryptic recombination-activated gene binding sites at certain translocation breakpoints and this binding has been proposed to promote translocations in T cell leukemias.
+In T cells, H3K4me3 peaks at cryptic recombination-activated gene binding sites at specific translocation breakpoints, and this binding has been proposed to promote translocations in T cell leukemias.

 Similarly, genomic analysis of deaminase-induced cleavage sites identifies four non-immunoglobulin genes that accumulate high rates of mutations and participate in translocations.

-Like the deaminase-cleaved natural immunoglobulin target genes, three of these four non-immunoglobulin genes exhibited H3K4me3 enrichment at their cleavage sites, as well as clusters of repeated DNA sequences.
+Like the deaminase-cleaved natural immunoglobulin target genes, three non-immunoglobulin genes exhibited H3K4me3 enrichment at their cleavage sites and clusters of repeated DNA sequences.

 H3K79 methylation has also been implicated in DNA recombination and possibly translocation formation.

-In prostate cancer cells, the androgen receptor ligand induces the enrichment of H3K79me2 in the cutoff regions and the overexpression of the H3K79 DOT1L methyltranferase increases the frequency of translocations in the presence of androgen and genotoxic stress.
+In prostate cancer cells, the androgen receptor ligand induces the enrichment of H3K79me2 in the cutoff regions, and the overexpression of the H3K79 DOT1L methyltransferase increases the frequency of translocations in the presence of androgen and genotoxic stress.

-Genomic mapping of a set of histone modifications in a prostate cancer cell line has indicated a possible enrichment of the active chromatin labels, H3K4me3, H3K36me3 and acetylated H3, on the TMPRSS2-ERG translocation region.
+Genomic mapping of histone modifications in a prostate cancer cell line has indicated a possible enrichment of the active chromatin labels, H3K4me3, H3K36me3, and acetylated H3, on the TMPRSS2-ERG translocation region.

-Furthermore, regions corresponding to prostate breakpoints other than TMPRSS2-ERG showed a completely different pattern in that these active labels were depleted and instead enriched for the repressive H3K27me3 label.
+Furthermore, regions corresponding to prostate breakpoints other than TMPRSS2-ERG showed a completely different pattern in that these active labels were depleted and instead enriched for the repressive H3K27me3 title.

 This indicates that the relationship between histone marks and breakage susceptibility is complex.